jdfreder/notebook_cherry_picker/README.md

     ipython nbconvert notebook*.ipynb --CherryPickingPreprocessor.expression='(manager or supervisor) and secret'

-If you want to shorten the command, you can add the *match_tags* to the local config file.
+If you want to shorten the command, you can add the *expression* to the local config file.
 You can also have multiple config files, each one with separate tags.
-You can then load the config files with `--config myConfig.py` at the commandline.
+You can then load the config file you want with `--config myConfig.py` at the commandline.